dailybruin/the-stack/README.md

 4. Configure VirtualBox port forwarding from VM port 4000 to host port 4000.
 5. Follow the instructions for Mac installation above.

+## Contributing

+TL;DR

+1. Develop on your own feature branch.
+Only the data editor should commit to master.
+2. Follow the coding practices outlined in the docs and the conventions established in existing posts.

+Pull requests which do not conform to the above will not be accepted.
+If you have any questions on how something should be done, please ask the data editor.

 ##[Brand guidelines](https://github.com/daily-bruin/brand/tree/master/stack)

 ![Stack swag](http://i.imgur.com/L5kgSYu.png)